-This applies to all applications made at any time for Years 1-6 and includes the Reception Class once the school year 2018-19 has started.
-All year groups at the school have 30 places.
-Applications must be made directly to the school on a form available from the school.
+This applies to all applications made at any time for Years 1-6 and includes the Reception Class once the school year 2025-26 has started.
+All year groups at the school have a capacity of 30 places, as admitting more than 30 pupils to a year group prejudices the effective education and efficient use of resources for pupils already on roll at the school.
+In-year transfer applications must be made directly to the school on a form available from the school.
 Admissions outside the normal age group will be dealt with as indicated below.
 If there is a vacancy, and there is no child on the relevant waiting list with a higher priority according to the over-subscription criteria below, a place will be offered.
 St Michael's will only consider one application within the same academic year unless there is a major change in circumstance.

-In-year admissions or admissions at the beginning of school years other than Reception will only be considered by the Governing Body up to a half term (using the three term year) in advance of the desired date for entry.
+In-year admissions or admissions at the beginning of school years other than Reception will only be considered by the Governing Body up to a half term (using the three-term year) in advance of the desired date for entry.